jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-10/chapter-15.md

-+++
+---
+heading: "Chapters 15-17"
+title: "New Methods of preserving a Conquest"
+linkTitle: "Chapters 15-17"
+weight: 20
-title= "New Methods of preserving a Conquest" heading= "Chapter 15-17" date= 2015-09-26 image= "/covers/spirit.jpg" author= "Montesquieu" description= "WHEN a conquest happens to be vastly large, it supposes a despotic power.
-And then the army dispersed in the provinces is not sufficient" linkb= "/research/montesquieu/spirit-of-the-laws/book-10/chapter-14" linkbtext= "Chapter 14" linkf= "/research/montesquieu/spirit-of-the-laws/book-11/chapter-1" linkftext= "Chapter 1"
+description: "WHEN a conquest happens to be vastly large, it supposes a despotic power.
+And then the army dispersed in the provinces is not sufficient"
-+++
+image: "/covers/spirit.jpg"
+author: "Montesquieu"
+---

 <!-- WHEN a , he may make use of an admirable method, equally proper for moderating despotic power and for preserving the conquest= it is a method practised by the conquerors of China.
  -->